Lincoln High School (South Dakota)

 Lincoln High School is a high school in Sioux Falls, South Dakota.
-Enrollment is currently at 1,966 students.
+Enrollment is currently at 1,833 students.
 Lincoln was included in the list of the top 1200 public schools in the US by Newsweek in their May 8, 2006 issue, ranking at 1,027.

 Extracurricular activities

 JrROTC (Marine Corps)

-Lincoln High Schools JrROTC program is affiliated with the United States Marine Corps and is involved in flag ceremonies for many of the Patriot's sporting events.
-They're also involved in the community hosting many ceremonies for the American Legion and VFW organizations in Sioux Falls.
-The JrROTC program also has an award-winning drill team that competes all over the state of South Dakota and in the Midwest.
+Lincoln High Schools JrROTC program is affiliated with the United States Marine Corps.
+It is involved in flag ceremonies for the school's sporting events.
+Its drill team competes throughout the state of South Dakota and in the Midwest.

 Marching band

 The Lincoln High School Patriot Marching Band consists of 250 members, composed of woodwinds, brass, color guard, front ensemble, and drumline.
 The band performs in regional field competitions and street competitions.
 The band has appeared in the Rose Parade in Pasadena, California in 1992, 1998, 2005 and 2013.
-The band marched in the 1994, 2000, and 2008 Macy's Thanksgiving Day Parade.
-Bob Carlson, director of the program for 14 years, retired in 2013.
-The program is now led by his son Dan Carlson, assisted by Drew Balta as well as other staff and technicians.
-Lincoln earned a spot as a finalist at the Bands of America Super Regional in St. Louis, Missouri in 2015, performing their show "Gold Rush," again in 2017, performing their show "The Underground," and in 2021, performing their show "Queen's Gambit."
-The band placed 13th overall in finals in 2015 and 2017, and achieved an 11th place finish in 2021.
+The band marched in the 1994, 2000, 2008, and 2024 Macy's Thanksgiving Day Parade.
+Lincoln High School was a finalist at the Bands of America Super Regional in St. Louis, Missouri in 2015, 2017, 2021, and 2024, as well as the Super Regional in Indianapolis, Indiana in 2023.

-The 2022 season, which saw the band perform their program "Houdini: Unchained," proved to be a historic one for the Patriot Marching Band.
-On September 24, the band became the first ever band from South Dakota to win a BOA regional when they won 1st place overall at the BOA Iowa Regional in Waukee, IA.
-On October 15, the band qualified for finals at the St. Louis Super Regional marking the first time in program history that the band was a Super Regional Finalist in consecutive seasons.
-The band made further history by placing 4th overall in finals with a score of 87.950.
-Each marks the highest achieved placement and score by any South Dakota band at a BOA Super Regional Event.

 DECA

-The Sioux Falls Lincoln High School DECA program consists of students pursuing a strong future in business and marketing.
-Lincoln DECA has been the top performer at the South Dakota DECA State Career Development Conference.
-Lincoln has had the majority of student officers elected onto the State Action Team out of any School in South Dakota.
-The chapter is led by advisor Michael Jones.
-The 2013-2014 International President of DECA is a graduate of Lincoln High School, the first National Officer elected from South Dakota in the history of the 70-year-old organization.
+The Sioux Falls Lincoln High School DECA program consists of students pursuing a future in business and marketing.
+The 2013-2014 International President of DECA is a graduate of Lincoln High School, the first National Officer elected from South Dakota.